Wall Street edges up as U.S. bond yields stay tame

 Trading volumes are likely to lessen heading into the extended Memorial Day holiday weekend, which could exacerbate price moves.

-Amazon ticked 0.19% higher after announcing it is buying MGM, the U.S. movie studio home to the James Bond franchise, for $8.45 billion, giving it a huge library of films and TV shows and ramping up competition with streaming rivals led by Netflix and Disney+.
+Amazon (AMZN.O) rose after announcing it is buying MGM, the U.S. movie studio home to the James Bond franchise, for $8.45 billion, giving it a huge library of films and TV shows and ramping up competition with streaming rivals led by Netflix (NFLX.O) and Disney+ (DIS.N). read more

-Drug retailers such as Walgreens, CVS Health and Rite Aid Corp all lost ground after a report Amazon is considering the launch of physical pharmacies in the United States.
+Drug retailers such as Walgreens (WBA.O), CVS Health (CVS.N) and Rite Aid Corp (RAD.N) all lost ground after a report Amazon is considering the launch of physical pharmacies in the United States. read more

-Ford Motor Co jumped 8.51% higher after it outlined plans to boost spending on its electrification efforts by more than a third.
+Ford Motor Co (F.N) gained after it outlined plans to boost spending on its electrification efforts by more than a third. read more

-Department store operator Nordstrom Inc dropped 5.78% after reporting a bigger-than-expected quarterly loss, hurt by price markdowns.
+Department store operator Nordstrom Inc (JWN.N) dropped after reporting a bigger-than-expected quarterly loss, hurt by price markdowns. read more

-Advancing issues outnumbered declining ones on the NYSE by a 2.11-to-1 ratio; on Nasdaq, a 2.95-to-1 ratio favored advancers.

-The S&P 500 posted 18 new 52-week highs and no new lows; the Nasdaq Composite recorded 62 new highs and 40 new lows.

 Our Standards: The Thomson Reuters Trust Principles.